nicofirst1/MotionBot/README.md

 If you want to run it even when you close the ssh connection use `nohup python main.py &`

 ## Avaiable telgram commands
 * /start - strat the bot and provide the password (you get only one chanche to type the correct one)
 * /photo - get a snapshot from the camera and send it trhought telegram
 * /video seconds - you can usit with or without the parameter *seconds* and it will send you a gif of form the camera (default duration 5 seconds)
 * /flags - you can dis/enable the notification from the movement detection

+## Flags
+There are currently 4 flags which you can set inside the bot.
+* **Motion Detection** : this flag allow you to be notified when a movement is detected.
+When enabled you can access the following flags:
+  * **Video** : When a movement is detected a video from the camera will be sent as a gif file
+  * **Face Photo** : When a movement is detected, the bot will look for faces in the video above and send a face photo (if found)
+* **Debug** : When enable you will recieve debug image, like the absDifference, thresholding an so on.
+Note that this slows down the program a lot